 I smiled, and he seemed to smile, too.

 “Even here, of all places the least expected.
-Here, in Virginia—and not the ocean end, the mountains.”
+Here, in Virginia not Maine—and not even the ocean end, the mountains.”

 He was still hard to focus on.
-Maybe a trick of the angles—he seemed taller than I remembered from when he came in.
+Maybe it was a trick of the angles—he seemed taller than I remembered from when I let him in.
+He seemed to glow a pleasant light.
 He raised his hand for a moment in a gesture almost, it seemed, of blessing.